puppetlabs/puppetdb/documentation/configure.markdown

 value in order to alleviate that, but this is unlikely to be the bottleneck for command processing.

-### `store-usage`

-**Note**: This setting is deprecated and is ignored by PuppetDB, except when migrating away from ActiveMQ.
-It will be removed from PuppetDB in a future release.

-Sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for persistent message storage.

-### `temp-usage`

-**Note**: This setting is deprecated and ignored by PuppetDB, except when migrating away from ActiveMQ.
-It will be removed from PuppetDB in a future release.

-Sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for temporary message storage.

-### `memory-usage`

-**Note**: This setting is deprecated and ignored by PuppetDB, except when migrating away from ActiveMQ.
-It will be removed in a future release.

-This setting sets the maximum amount of memory in megabytes available for PuppetDB's ActiveMQ Broker.

-**Warning** Setting this value too high (such that memory-usage exceeds the size of the heap) can cause out of memory (OOM) errors.
-ActiveMQ does not treat this as a hard limit.
-In testing, we've seen it use up to `125%` of the specified value, and overall memory usage will also be affected by the `max-command-size` and `threads` parameters.

-### `max-frame-size`

-**Note**: This setting is deprecated and ignored by PuppetDB, except when migrating away from ActiveMQ.
-It will be removed from PuppetDB in a future release.

-Sets the maximum frame size for persisted ActiveMQ messages supplied in bytes.
-Default value is 209715200 (or 200MB).

 ### `reject-large-commands`

 This is a Boolean that enables rejecting (returning an HTTP 413 error)